Frozen Lay Pension Plan Instructions

 From the employee/retiree:

-(Please scroll down for Employee handouts.)
+(Please scroll down and link to the Employee handouts.)

 From your office:

 1. The retirement date will be the 1st of the month following the last day they are paid.
 Be sure to terminate employment for this employee in Paylocity.

 2. If your employee participates in FSA deductions they have 2 options to chose from to close out their FSA Account without losing funds (see the “FSA Options” form for the employee).
 Be sure their decision is made before retirement.

 3. If the employee is under age 65 and has less than 10 years of full time services, they are not eligible for any Retiree health coverage.
 The Chancery Human Resources office will provide the offer of Continuation for medical insurance with Blue Cross and Blue Shield.
 Continuation of Coverage link

 4. If there is a spouse under age 65 or a dependent age 26 or under who are covered by the employee’s Family medical coverage, that family member is eligible for Continuation of medical coverage, if the Family policy ends for an employee who has less than 10 years of service.
 The Chancery Human Resources office will provide the family member with the offer of Continuation for medical insurance with Blue Cross and Blue Shield.
 Continuation of Coverage link